 We were formally incorporated in January 2003.
 We acquired Enhance Interactive in February 2003 and TrafficLeader in October 2003.
 As a result, we have limited historical financial data upon which to base planned operating expenses or forecast accurately our future operating results.
 Further, our limited operating history will make it difficult for investors and securities analysts to evaluate our business and prospects.
 You must consider our prospects in light of the risks, expenses and difficulties we face as an early stage company with a limited operating history.
+Our failure to address these risks and difficulties successfully could seriously harm our business, financial condition and operating results.

-We may need additional funding to support our operations and capital expenditures, which may not be available to us and which lack of availability could adversely affect our business.
+We may need additional funding to support our operations and capital expenditures, which may not be available to us and which lack of availability could adversely affect our financial condition.